nazmulidris/rust-scratch/tty/README.md

 To terminate the `vi` process (or many of them), run `killall -9 vi`.
 That sends the `SIGKILL` signal to all the `vi` processes.

-## Processes, sessions, jobs, PTYs, signals
+## Shells, processes, sessions, jobs, PTYs, signals
-<a id="markdown-processes%2C-sessions%2C-jobs%2C-ptys%2C-signals" name="processes%2C-sessions%2C-jobs%2C-ptys%2C-signals"></a>
+<a id="markdown-shells%2C-processes%2C-sessions%2C-jobs%2C-ptys%2C-signals" name="shells%2C-processes%2C-sessions%2C-jobs%2C-ptys%2C-signals"></a>

 Let's say in a new terminal emulator program `xterm`, and then you run the following commands in `fish`: